-Be aware that complying with the above does not necessarily imply that you will get the certification.
-You may need to repeat part of the requirements before obtaining the certification.
+Be aware that complying with the above does not necessarily imply that you will become a certifies facilitator.
+You may need to repeat part of the requirements before becoming one.

-The ATB Facilitator Certification attests that the person in possession of it is qualified/able to implement ATB programmes, and lead ATB exploratory workshops.
+The ATB Facilitator Certification attests that the person in possession of it is qualified/able to implement ATB programmes, and lead ATB exploratory intensives.
 However, this certification will not qualify the person to train people to become ATB Certified Facilitators; this is done by an ATB Trainer.

 You will need to commit yourself to keep growing into, and integrating awareness, even after certification, it is advisable to commit yourself to a daily practice where you explore yourself and grow from the exploration.
 It might be helpful to enroll in a physical discipline that fosters awareness, such as: Tai chi, Feldenkrais, Hatha yoga, and follow it using the ATB principles.

 So… To become a Certified Facilitator, practise, practise, practise, cultivate and integrate awareness in all aspects of your life.
 And once you are Certified practice, practice, practice and practice.